 I haven't priced check them against Walmart in a while, which is why in the next few days, I will be doing that as well.

 I love shopping at both of these stores.
-I shop at Aldi for our milk and when the have killer prices on their produce like this week grapes are just $0.79/lb.
+I shop at Aldi for our milk, and when they have killer prices on their products like this week, grapes are just $0.79/lb.

-* Side note that BJ’s cuts their own meat in store and promises high quality meat and no antibiotics.
+* Side note that BJ's cuts their meat in-store and promises high-quality meat and no antibiotics.